-Authorising Officers and those making applications will receive training in the issues to take into account.
-The RIPA Monitoring Officer will keep a record of those receiving training and will work with Human Resources to ensure that regular training is carried out to account for staff turnover, legislative changes etc..
+All Council staff who may be involved in the application, authorisation and management of covert activity will receive refresher training as appropriate in the issues to take into account, including in relation to online covert activity.
+The RIPA Monitoring Officer will keep a record of those receiving training and will work with Human Resources to ensure that training is carried out as appropriate to account for staff turnover, legislative changes etc. Periodic written tests will be conducted to ensure that the Authorising Officers and Applying Officers retain the knowledge.